 Why Do Cockroaches Suddenly Appear?

 Why Do Cockroaches Suddenly Appear?
-It is a question i hear constantly.
+It is a question i hear constantly as it is a very common indoor pest.
 Cockroaches do not arrive suddenly.
 They become visible suddenly.
 When you see one “out of nowhere,” it usually means it was already there—or nearby—and conditions finally pushed it into sight.

 “I Saw It Suddenly” Does Not Mean “It Came Suddenly”